August 8, 2017 by Rua Lupa

 This year was hot with waves of rainstorms.
 But that did not stop the attendees from having a good time.

 From my end of things, I mostly hung out at the thrown weapons range.
 Trying to take advantage of the few times of the year I actually can throw my axes at a target.
 What was pleasing was to see so many other people at the range and competing.
 Wanting to keep my competitive edge, I noticed my literal axe edge needed some attention if I wanted them to not bounce off of the target.
-So I took up a fair bit of the event just sharpening my axes (thank you Kaolin for letting me use your axe file).
+So I took up a fair bit of the event just sharpening my axes (thank you Kaolin for letting me use your axe file – and since confirmed that I needed to sharpen the blade in a different fashion than what I had been doing.
+So I must give a nod to someone, whom I did not get the name of, who tried to point that out and I thought my memory served me on what was to be done, which I was mistaken.
+Axe Filing, It is not like a sharpening Stone!).
 While I was doing that I had a Thrown Weapons Range attendee check my progress,

 It really helped me get a handle on how to accomplish Norse styled clothing stitches.
 To which I also later attended a class just on Inserting Gores Into Flat Fabric by Dame Helen.
 It had a great hands on segment that was a miniature example so you know how to apply the theory.